 Guide dogs and other trained assistance animals are welcomed.
 Your animal should wear their vest to show that they are a trained assistance animal and not just your pet.
 If your animal does not have a vest, please bring the paperwork to show that they are a trained assistance animal.

-We have limited special access parking spaces available on the Town Hall forecourt, and these need to be booked well in advance by emailing securitytownhall@islington.gov.uk
+We have limited special access parking spaces available for people with disabilities on the Town Hall forecourt, and these need to be booked well in advance by emailing securitytownhall@islington.gov.uk

 If you or any of your guests have a disability, please click here to complete a personal emergency evacuation plan form so we can ensure safety on your ceremony day.